Nimble Freelancer

 No, a 2nd router can allow users to stay interconnected from wherever in the house while also speeding up the network.
 The advantages of a network with two different routers are:

-More wired devices are supported: If your initial router is a wired Ethernet model, you’ll only be capable of joining a small number of devices.
-A second router adds more available Ethernet ports to the network, allowing more machines to connect.
+More wired devices are supported: If your initial router is a wired Ethernet model, you can only join a few devices.
+A second router adds more available Ethernet ports to the network, allowing more connecting machines.

-Supports for mixing wireless and wired network setups: This feature is available if you already have a wired network connection and want to add wireless devices.
-Adding a non-wire router as a 2nd router allows gadgets to connect.
+Supports mixing wireless and wired network setups: This feature is available if you already have a wired network connection and want to add wireless devices.
+Adding a non-wire router as a second router allows gadgets to connect.
 In contrast, the rest of the network stays on Ethernet.
-A 2nd router can be functional when most customers in the house are non-wired.
+A second router can be functional when most customers in the house are non-wired.
 However, some Ethernet gadgets in an enclosure require a connection setup.

 Can I Have 2 Fiber Run to My House?

-Yes, and there are two ways to get numerous fiber broadband connections at a household or business.
-The first is by using an existing Fiber ONT to activate a secondary Internet connection 2nd is by adding a second Fiber ONT to the home.
+Yes, there are two ways to get numerous fiber broadband connections in a household or business.
+The first is by using an existing Fiber ONT to activate a secondary Internet connection, and the second is by adding a second Fiber ONT to the home.

-If you already have a Fiber ONT and want to add a second broadband service that is invoiced separately, you can do so by establishing a secondary connection on your ONT.
+If you already have a Fiber ONT and want to add a second broadband service invoiced separately, you can establish a secondary connection on your ONT.
 Adding another Internet connection (via a second port activation or an existing ONT) is usually not required if you merely wish to acquire connectivity in another room apart from your existing ONT.
 There are several options for accomplishing this with your existing fiber connection.

 How Do I Know If My Home is Fiber Ready?

-Check to see an Optical Network Terminal on the existing network system, then check with the current provider if the ONT is not present.
+If you don’t see an Optical Network Terminal on the existing network system, check with the current provider.
 Otherwise, look for a fiber-optic provider.

 Check to determine if your machine has an Optical Network Terminal.
 An optical network terminal, or ONT, is required for fiber networks.
 It’s a box that allows the fiber to enter your home and power your Wi-FiWi-Fi network.
 Check with your existing provider if you don’t see an ONT but believe you have fiber.
 Your internet service provider (ISP) can send a technician to your house to assist you.
 Look for a fiber-optic provider.
 If your current ISP doesn’t have fiber available right now, another provider in your area might.